pbcaa logo

 CATEGORIES AND RULES BY CATEGORY

-WORKING DECOYS These are to be fashioned of wood, cork, or canvas, and made so that they could conceivably be used for hunting.
+DECOYS, floating or otherwise, are to be fashioned of wood, cork, or canvas, and made so that they could conceivably be used for hunting.
 Synthetic tail feathers may be used.
-Includes ducks as well as geese and confidence birds.
-Decoys must float and ride correctly, and but not necessarily be self-righting.
-We feel it is more important that they ride like ducks on the water, so will be floated in the harbor to simulate hunting conditions.
+This includes ducks as well as geese and confidence birds.They a

 REALISTIC BIRDS Full sized wildfowl of any type.
 They will be grouped for viewing purposed, but judged separately as previously explanind.
 All are to be made of wood and glass eyes are permitted.
 Cast feet may be used in Novice and Intermediate, but in other carving levels must be made by the artist–so too must be the habitat (if any) excepting natural driftwood.
 Other materials may be used for habitat and making feet.
 Details may be burned in, stoned, or carved.